-Zak Edwards’ drive, vision and compassion has pulled Prezzybox.com through tough times during the recession, as he has developed a multi-million business from the beginnings of a barely furnished, borrowed office with not even a phone to hand, to the vibrant, fun and successful company that it is today.
-He is using Facebook, Twitter, Instagram and YouTube to promote the products and engage with the customers, but Zak said Twitter is one of his favourite social networks because it helps connecting with other brands and influencers.
+Zak Edwards’ drive, vision and compassion have pulled Prezzybox.com through tough times during the recession, as he has developed a multi-million business from the beginnings of a barely furnished, borrowed office with not even a phone to hand, to the vibrant, fun and successful company that it is today.
+He is using Facebook, Twitter, Instagram and YouTube to promote the products and engage with the customers, but Zak said Twitter is one of his favourite social networks because it helps to connect with other brands and influencers.

 Based in a rural farm-house, their offices are much like a home, with a relaxed atmosphere where they are all friends.
 Zak thinks pets are a great way to get people to stay happy at work and it brings a great relaxing and friendly working environment.
 This is why he adopted four goats that are living in their offices – Mashy, Pickles, Ben and Billy are all part of their big happy family.

 Who is Zak and who are the people behind Prezzybox?

 Nothing is far from out of the ordinary with e-business leader Zak Edwards, the founder and managing director of online gift retailer Prezzybox.com.

 From being the owner of the world’s largest pork scratching to sitting beside a goat when in the office, Zak, alongside his family, set up the gifts and gadgets site in 2000 and has since encouraged its development into a nationally loved retailer for finding fantastic gifts, which has recently gone worldwide.